-Jason Manuel, the first superintendent of Germantown Municipal Schools, is himself a product of Germantown schools and has served as an educator in the community for the past 21 years.
+Jason Manuel, the first superintendent of Germantown Municipal Schools, is a product of Germantown schools and has served as an educator in the community for the past 26 years.

-Looking forward to what the second and many more consecutive years will bring, Mr. Manuel continues to further the vision of transforming Germantown Municipal Schools into a top performing, world-class school system.
+Looking forward to what the years will bring, Mr. Manuel continues to further the mission of preparing, inspiring, and empowering Germantown students to become life-long learners and socially responsible citizens.